grafana/writers-toolkit/docs/sources/_index.md

 Writers' Toolkit is for anyone who writes or edits customer-facing technical documentation for Grafana Labs.
 Use it as the source of truth for voice and tone, grammar, style, templates, and more.

-Use a bunch of short words to make it easier to read.

 Writers' Toolkit helps you to create technical documentation that's consistent and applies the voice and tone in use at Grafana Labs.

 The style guide extends [Google's developer documentation style guide](https://developers.google.com/style).